 Your first stop is the Mémorial de Caen, a museum and war memorial dedicated to the causes and consequences of World War II starting from 1918.
 A major cultural and tourist site in Normandy, the Mémorial de Caen takes up nearly 90 acres of gardens and is one of the most popular memorial sites in Europe, attracting 400,000 visitors every year.

 Other sites on the agenda could include Saint Nicholas Church, Château de Caen, Saint Étienne Abbey, Sainte Trinité Abbey, Port of Caen, and other sites related to William the Conqueror.
 There will also be time to explore the medieval streets—an ideal place to immerse yourself in the era of the troubadours!

-In 1864, Mont Saint Michel was added on the list of French Historic Monuments and restored before opening itself to visitors.
-Your guide will take you to the top where there is a breathtaking view that is well worth the number of steps to arrive.
+In 1864, Mont-Saint-Michel was added to the list of French Historical Monuments and restored before opening itself to visitors.
+Your guide will take you to the top, where there is a breathtaking view that is well worth the number of steps to arrive.
 He or she will also let you understand the symbolism of the architecture as you visit the different rooms, one more incredible than the other.
 If lucky, you might even meet one of the monks of the new community who settled here a few years ago and hear their Gregorian Chants vibrating in the church at the time of the mass.

 It's time to say goodbye to France!
-At the designated time you'll be picked up from your hotel by a private driver and transferred to the train station to Paris.
-From here, you'll be transferred to the airport for either your departure home or next destination.
+At the designated time, you'll be picked up from your hotel by a private driver and transferred to the train station in Paris.
+From here, you'll be transferred to the airport for either your departure home or your next destination.
 Au revoir!